swissmanu/mse-paper-rxjs-debugger/content/content.md

 # Usability Validation {#sec:discussion}

 Making use of a User Centered Design (UCD) approach, we implemented our extension in three iterations: After sketching a rough (i) proof of concept (POC), we performed a cognitive walkthrough to validate our idea of replacing manual print statements with operator log points.
 The resulting data helped us to build a (ii) prototype of the extension.
-We conducted a synchronous, moderated, remote usability test with three subjects, which allowed us to uncover blind spots in the UX concept of the prototype as well as finding bugs early in the development process.
+We conducted a moderated remote usability test with three subjects, which allowed us to uncover blind spots in the UX concept of the prototype as well as finding bugs early in the development process.
 We used the results of these sessions for further refinement and finalized the (iii) first minor version of the RxJS RP debugger, which we released to the Visual Studio Marketplace in May 2021.

 For both the cognitive walkthrough and the remote usability test, we reused the objects for testing created by Alabor et al. [@Alabor_Stolze_2020] for their observational study^[https://github.com/swissmanu/mse-pa1-experiment].
 Since their study subjects reportedly used manual print statements to debug  those, we were able to minimize the introduction of unwanted bias by creating new examples for our usability inspections.